trilbymedia/grav-plugin-page-toc/README.md

 page-toc:
   active: true
 ```

+Alternatively, you can activate anchor generation on all pages using a given set of `templates`.

 You can also configure which header tags to start and depth on when building the id attribute anchors by changing the `start` and `depth` values.
 This can also be done on a per-page basis.